SteeltoeOSS/Documentation/api/v4/logging/dynamic-serilog-logging.md

 ## Usage

-To use the Serilog Dynamic Logger, do the following:
+To use the Serilog logging provider:

 1. Add the appropriate NuGet package reference to your project.
 2. Configure Logging settings.